 Should I apply?

-Is your business a for-profit entity established and registered with the VT Secretary of State as of 3/15/2020?
+If your business is a for-profit entity established and registered with the VT Secretary of State as of 3/15/2020

 Please note that the following businesses are not eligible to participate in this program: